Dynamic Feature Pruning and Consolidation for Occluded Person Re-Identification: Introduction

-Inspired by the recent advances in sparse encoders~\cite{rao2021dvit, liang2022evit}, we propose a feature pruning, matching, and consolidation (FPC) framework for Occluded Person Re-Identification which adaptively removes interference from occluders and background and consolidates the contaminated features, which is shown in \cref{fig:teaser}.
+Inspired by the recent advances in sparse encoders~\cite{rao2021dvit, liang2022evit}, we propose a feature pruning, matching, and consolidation (FPC) framework for Occluded Person Re-Identification which adaptively removes interference from occluders and background and consolidates the contaminated features.
 Firstly, we send the query image into a modified transformer encoder with token sparsification to drop interference tokens (usually related to occluders and background) while preserving attentive tokens.
 Different from extra cue-based approaches that rely on prior information about human semantics, the sparse encoder exploits correlation properties on attention maps and generalizes better to various occlusion situations.
 In addition, our sparse encoder removes interference from the background as an extra benefit.
 Then, we rank the full tokens in the gallery memory according to their similarity with the query image.
-We obtain the gallery memory containing $[\mathrm{cls}]$ token and patch tokens via pre-training a standard vision transformer following \cite{he2021transreid}.
+We obtain the gallery memory containing $[\mathrm{cls}]$ token and patch tokens via pre-training a vision transformer encoder.
 The similarity metric for matching is defined as the linear combination of image-level cosine distance and patch-level earth mover’s distance~\cite{rubner2000earth} for bridging the domain gap between the sparse query feature and holistic features in the gallery memory.
 At last, we select the k-nearest neighbors for each query and construct multi-view features by concatenating averaged $[\mathrm{cls}]$ tokens and respective patch tokens of both the query and its selected neighbors.
 We send the multi-view feature into a transformer decoder for feature consolidation.
-Since the k-nearest tokens in the gallery are likely to contain complete human appearance information, we compensate the occluded query feature with gallery neighbors and achieve better performance.
+We compensate the occluded query feature with gallery neighbors and achieve better performance.
+During training, our method utilizes the entire training set as the gallery, a common practice in ReID literature~\cite{xu2022learning, yu2021neighbourhood}.
+While for inference, only the test set query and gallery images are used without any pre-filtering steps.
 Our FPC framework achieves state-of-the-art performance on both occluded person, partial person, and holistic person ReID datasets.
-In particular, FPC is outperforms the state-of-the-art by 8.6\% mAP and 6.0\% Rank-1 accuracy on the challenging Occluded-Duke dataset.
+In particular, FPC outperforms the state-of-the-art by 8.6\% mAP and 6.0\% Rank-1 accuracy on the challenging Occluded-Duke dataset.

 Our main contributions are as follows: